Manuel García (singer-songwriter): Solo

 García's second solo album, Témpera, was released in 2008 with a sound closer to trova, and rock, with references to Violeta Parra and Atahualpa Yupanqui.
 His raw guitar sound recalls fellow Chilean musician Chinoy, with whom he has shared a stage on several occasions.

 His third album was called S/T (2010).
 Its electric sound (including guitar solos) reveals a variety of influences, though it is considered a simpler album, free of the complex arrangements seen in the previous two.

-His final record to date, Acuario, again surprised fans with electronic sounds that sometimes recall Gepe or Javiera Mena.
+His final record to date, Acuario, used electric sounds similar to Gepe or Javiera Mena.
 Acuario has been called a well-accomplished twist on García's signature style, without losing the heart that comes through in his lyrics.

 Manuel Garcia is part of the line-up for the third edition of Lollapalooza Chile taking place in Santiago in April 2013.